doriordan/skuber-operator/README.md

 val startFuture = manager.start()
 ```
-Note the `watchesInNamespaces` method calls above.
-This ensures that the controller will not just watch the Autoscaler resources but also watch for any changes to "owned" resources (pods in this case) in the specified namespaces.
+This controller will monitor both the Autoscaler resources and any pods in "groupOneReplicas" and "groupTwoReplicas" namespaces, maintaining up to date copies in its local cache, invoking the reconciler with the owning Autoscaler resource if the state of those resources changes.

-The function passed to the watch method identifies the owner custom resource (as an optional `NamespacedName`) from the watched resource, which allows the controller to fetch that specific owner resource from the cache and pass it to to the reconciler, which can then drive any updates needed based on the changes to the owned resources.
+The function passed to the watch methods identifies the owner custom resource (as an optional `NamespacedName`) from the watched resource, which allows the controller to fetch that specific owner resource from the cache and pass it to to the reconciler, which can then drive any updates needed based on the changes to the owned resources.

 In this case this ensures that if (for example) some pods are lost or fail due to a cluster node failing or the pod being evicted due to memory pressure, the reconciler will be invoked with the appropriate Autoscaler resource and can bring up replacement pods.